ronanb95/ronanb95/README.md

 The technologies that can be seen on the projects displayed on this profile include:

 - Backend development using Python with both Django (DublinBus, ShelfSense) and Flask (CycleBerry)
-- Frontend Development in HTML, CSS and Javascript with and without external libraries
+- Frontend Development in HTML, CSS and Javascript with and without external libraries (DublinBUs, CycleBerry, ShelfSense)
-- Database administration with MySQL
+- Database administration with MySQL (DublinBus, CycleBerry)
-- Machine Learning through Python using Sci-Kit Learn
+- Machine Learning through Python using Sci-Kit Learn (AlgorithmBias)

 🌱 I’m currently learning React and hope to get some projects up and running in the near future.